QueensWIC/karishmadaga.github.io/README.md

 # Karishma Daga

 Hi there!
-I'm Karishma, a sophomore CS and Math student at Queen's University, Canada.
+I'm Karishma, a sophomore studying Computer Science and Mathematics at Queen's University, Canada.

-I'll be in Seattle this summer as a [Microsoft](https://www.microsoft.com/en-ca) Explorer intern.
+I'll be in Seattle this summer as a [Microsoft](https://www.microsoft.com/en-ca) Explorer intern!
 I'll be solo-travelling Amsterdam and Germany as well! :)

 *Currently*, I am an electrical team member of the [Queen's Space Engineering](http://qset.ca/) design team  and the incoming Vice Chair for [Women in CS](http://qscwisc.weebly.com/) at Queen's 💖.
 Email me if you would be interested in running a workshop, mentoring students, or partnering with us :)